When Visuals Aren't the Problem: Evaluating Vision-Language Models on Misleading Data Visualizations: Appendices

 \subsection{Stability Across Multiple Runs}

 Since VLMs use stochastic decoding during inference, model outputs can vary slightly across runs even when evaluated on the same dataset.
-To measure the stability of our results, we run \geminitwofivep \footnote{Note: \geminithreep will be deprecated as of March 26, 2026.} three times with identical settings and report the mean and standard deviation of the evaluation metrics (F1, Partial Match, and Exact Match).
+To measure the stability of our results, we run \geminitwofivep \footnote{Note: \geminithreezerop was deprecated on March 26, 2026, and \geminithreeonep was newly introduced, with rate limits on our accounts.} three times with identical settings and report the mean and standard deviation of the evaluation metrics (F1, Partial Match, and Exact Match).
 Table~\ref{tab:gemini25pro_variance} summarizes the results across runs.

 Overall, we observe that the standard deviations are relatively small across the reported metrics, indicating that the model's performance is stable across repeated evaluations.
 This suggests that the results reported in the main paper are not driven by a single favorable run but instead reflect consistent behavior of the model under stochastic decoding.